Rob Coales

-Rob Coales (born 1975/1976) is an Australian politician and the current president of the Shire of Serpentine-Jarrahdale since election victory in 2023, becoming the Shire's first directly-elected leader.
-Coales is also a member of the Western Australian Police Force as a police sergeant.
+Rob Coales (born 1976) is an Australian politician and the current president of the Shire of Serpentine-Jarrahdale since election victory in 2023, becoming the Shire's first directly-elected leader.
+Coales was a member of the Western Australian Police Force as a police sergeant.

 Police and military career

-Rob Coales was born in either 1975 or 1976 in Western Australia, where he also grew up in.
+Rob Coales was born in 1976 in Western Australia, where he also grew up in.
 He attended Christ Church Grammar School in Perth.

 Coales graduated with a Bachelor of Arts in politics from Murdoch University and Graduate Certificate of Transnational Crime Prevention from the University of Wollongong.
 He then achieved a Diploma of Policing through the Australian Federal Police.

 Coales served in the Australian Army Reserve from 1997 to 2017, where he became the Battery Commander of 3 Light Battery of the Artillery Reserve Unit in 13th Brigade.
 In 2008, Coales was deployed to the Solomon Islands on a peacekeeping mission as part of the Regional Assistance Mission to Solomon Islands.